-Material, weld, or joint failure is the second largest threat to the NW Natural gas distribution system, comprising approximately 9 percent of all recorded leak repairs from 2010 to 2020.
+Material, weld, or joint failure is the second largest threat to the NW Natural gas distribution system, comprising approximately 9 percent of all recorded leak repairs.
 NW Natural is proactive in its efforts to reduce these occurrences, as described below.